Early College Programs

 TRiO: Upward Bound Program

 The HCC TRiO: Upward Bound Program is year-round college-preparatory program made possible through a five-year grant from the U.S. Department of Education.
-HCC's Upward Bound Program is intended to assist income-eligible and/or first generation college bound high school students in the successful completion of secondary education by preparing them academically as well as socially for enrollment and completion of higher education.
+HCC's Upward Bound Program is intended to assist income-eligible and/or first-generation college bound high school students in the successful completion of secondary education by preparing them academically as well as socially for enrollment and completion of higher education.
 This is accomplished by providing participants with rigorous and nurturing academic courses; tutoring services; college-preparatory workshops; academic, college, and financial aid advising; career exploration; leadership opportunities; and cultural enrichment field trips.
 HCC’s Upward Bound program will serve 70 students annually from North Hagerstown, South Hagerstown, Williamsport high schools, and Hancock Middle Senior High School.
+Students in Upward Bound can receive college credit during the school year by taking classes on-campus at HCC, in the high schools or in college classes offered during the summer.

 Learn more at www.hagerstowncc.edu/upwardbound.